cloudscaling/docker-contrail-4/kubernetes/README.md

 * Build the containers again (only base ones will be built during first iteration)

-* You can check your built containers in http://localhost:5000/v2/_catalog (or where your repo is)
+* You can check your built containers in http://localhost:5000/v2/_catalog (or where your repo is).
+  There should be 34 contrail-* containers in this repo.

 * Do not forget to adjust your configuration in kubernetes/manifests/contrail-micro.yaml